copilot

 • Compatibility and Flexibility: Block storage and related devices operate across different operating systems and file systems, removing the need for network environments.
 This flexibility allows for increased compatibility by allowing for configuration and optimizations for different operating systems and environments

-While the benefits of block storage are certainly undeniable, the use of block storage creates disadvantages and cons that can’t be overlooked, such as:
+While the benefits of block-level storage are certainly undeniable, the use of block storage creates disadvantages and cons that can’t be overlooked, such as:

 • Costs: Despite the benefits, block storage solutions can cost a ton at the end of the day and require a highly trained maintenance personnel